 Some programs are best conducted on-site at the museum but many programs can be done at school. $1 per student, per program is appreciated.
 Museum staff can conduct programs in just about any space including: classrooms, libraries, multipurpose rooms, and gyms.
 Please call 847.850.2135 or email firstname.lastname@example.org to schedule a program.

-children to the life of a dairy farmer in turn-of-the-century Buffalo Grove.
-Participants get a hands-on experience by milking the museum’s working replica dairy cow, churning butter, and getting to taste the butter on crackers.
-Appropriate for preschool to 3rd grade.
+Cows are Cool- grades PreK- 3: This fun program introduces children to the life of a dairy farmer in turn-of-the-century Buffalo Grove.
+Participants get a hands-on experience by milking the museum’s working replica dairy cow, churning butter, and playing old-fashioned hames.
 Program time: 1 hour.

-Tiny Traders- In this award-winning program, students discover what it was like for farmers to go shopping 125 years ago.
+Tiny Traders- grades 1-2: In this award-winning program, students discover what it was like for farmers to go shopping 125 years ago.
 First, students milk the museum’s replica cow, gather chicken eggs and receive a shopping list.
 Then, they sell their milk for money at the creamery.
-Finally, students shop at the general store in the Crossroads gallery using their money and eggs to buy and barter for things on their shopping list.
+Finally, students they use their money to go shopping in the Museum’s General Store.
 This is the perfect way to teach younger students the difference between wants and needs, and the connection between work and money.
-Appropriate for 1st and 2nd grade.
 Please note: this program is only conducted at the museum.
-It works best with 1.5 to 2 hours allotted and help from chaperones.
+Program time: 1 hour.